Thraka/thraka.github.io/root/articles/how-to-connect-lines.md

 # Connect lines on a surface

-When you draw lines or boxes over each other, they overlay eachother, replacing the glyphs, creating gaps.
+When you draw lines or boxes over each other, they overlay each other, replacing the glyphs, creating gaps.
 Consider the following piece of code:

 ```csharp
 Surface.DrawBox(new Rectangle(2, 2, 10, 6), ShapeParameters.CreateStyledBoxThin(Color.AliceBlue));